charlesreiss/cs3130-website/oh.md

 ## Office hour queue

-We will have a office hour queue (link TBA).
+We will have a office hour queue at <https://kytos02.cs.virginia.edu/cs3130-fall2024/ohq/>.

 In-person office hours may or may not use this queue; look for something written on the whiteboard in the office hour room.